Congo Tax Calculator (2026)

 What are the income tax brackets in Congo?

-How much do I contribute to pension in Congo?
+How much do I pay in pension contributions in Congo?

-Employees in Congo contribute 4% of their gross salary to pension, with an annual ceiling of approximately 14,400,000 XAF.
-This pension contribution is deducted before your income tax is calculated, which lowers your taxable income.
+If you're employed in Congo, you contribute 4% of your gross salary to pension, with an annual maximum of approximately 14,400,000 XAF.
+This deduction is taken from your salary before calculating income tax, which reduces your overall tax burden.

 Other tax calculators